 Most diffusers have a small well in them that can be filled with purified water and 4-8 drops of any essential oil.
 Care should be taken not to add fragrance oils to diffusers as fragrance oils are not pure and can clog or cause an aroma diffuser to not work properly or malfunction in the future.

 Any pure essential oil can be classified as an aromatherapy oil.
 Smelling lavender oil in a diffuser can help to relieve anxiety and stress and even help restful sleep.
-Thieves oil can help support a healthy respiratory system and contribute to overall wellness.
+Thieves Vitality oil, when ingested, can help support an already healthy body.
 Cedarwood has a warm woodsy aroma that can create a relaxing and calming atmosphere when diffused.

 Many times aromatherapy oils are diluted by an aromatherapist meaning that a carrier oil like olive oil or coconut oil are added to the essential oil being used.
 There are various dilutions of essential oils used in aromatherapy ranging anywhere from .5 – 10% dilution.
 Oils are also used in baths, creams and lotions, for body massage, aromatic spritzers, and steam inhalation.